hastexo/hastexo-xblock/README.md

 It is possible to use this XBlock in devstack.
 To do so, however, requires tweaking a few settings.

-First, due to the fact that in a devstack, by default all Celery calls are synchronous, scheduled tasks are executed immediately.
-This means that with default settings, tasks will be immediately suspended.
-To fix this, suspension must be disabled.
-In addition, since Ajax calls from the browser are also synchronous in devstack (i.e., the connection remains open until the task is complete), the Javascript timeouts don't make sense.

-Also, devstacks don't install nginx.
+First, devstacks don't install nginx.
 Therefore, the Guacamole app is only reachable directly at its configured port.
-This means that `terminal_url` in the XBlock settings must be set to that port (by default, 8080).
+This means that `terminal_url` in the XBlock settings must be set to that port (by default, 8080):

-These are the recommended devstack settings for `/edx/app/edxapp/lms.env.json` (OpenStack providers have been omitted):

     ```
     "XBLOCK_SETTINGS": {
         "hastexo": {
             "terminal_url": ":8080/hastexo-xblock/"
-            "launch_timeout": 0,
-            "suspend_timeout": 0,
-            "task_timeouts": {
-                "sleep": 10,
-                "retries": 90
-            },
-            "js_timeouts": {
-                "status": 0,
-                "keepalive": 0,
-                "idle": 0,
-                "check": 0
-            },
         }
     }
     ```

-However, it is also possible to run this XBlock asynchronously in a devstack.
-To do so, keep the XBlock settings at their defaults (i.e., with non-zero timeouts), open three terminal windows, and run each of the following concurrently:
+Next, open three terminal windows, and run each of the following concurrently:

     ```
     paver devstack lms --settings=devstack_with_worker